NervanaSystems/neon/doc/source/installation.rst

 Additionally, there are several optional libraries.

 * To enable multi-threading operations on a CPU, install `OpenBLAS <http://www.openblas.net/>`__, then recompile numpy with links to openBLAS (see sample instructions `here <https://hunseblog.wordpress.com/2014/09/15/installing-numpy-and-openblas/>`_).
 While Neon will run on the CPU, you'll get far better performance using GPUs.
 * Enabling Neon to use GPUs requires installation of `CUDA SDK and drivers <https://developer.nvidia.com/cuda-downloads>`__.
-We support both `Maxwell <http://maxwell.nvidia.com/>`__ and `Kepler <http://www.nvidia.com/object/nvidia-kepler.html>`__ GPU architectures, but our backend is optimized for Maxwell GPUs.
+We support `Pascal <http://developer.nvidia.com/pascal>`__ ,  `Maxwell <http://maxwell.nvidia.com/>`__ and `Kepler <http://www.nvidia.com/object/nvidia-kepler.html>`__ GPU architectures, but our backend is optimized for Maxwell GPUs.
 Remember to add the CUDA path to your environment variables.

 For GPU users, remember to add the CUDA path.
 For example, on Ubuntu: